Baotou–Lanzhou railway

 The Baotou–Lanzhou railway (包兰铁路 (包蘭鐵路, Bāolán tiělù)), also known as the Baolan line (包兰线 (Bāolán xiàn)) is a 995 km railway line that connects the cities of Baotou in Inner Mongolia to Lanzhou in Gansu Province.
+It began operating on 1 August 1958, making it the first Chinese railway through desert.

+The Baotou-Huinong section is under the jurisdiction of the Hohhot Railway Bureau, while the Huinong-Lanzhou section is under the jurisdiction of the Lanzhou Railway Bureau.
+In December 1997, electrification of the Gantang–Lanzhou East section was put into operation, and the Shizuishan–Zhongwei section was electrified in November 1998.
+In 2009, the Baotou–Huinong section was electrified, completing the electrification of the whole line.

 Cities

 The railway passes through the following cities: